mousepawmedia/devdocs/network/source/serverconfig/hawksnest.rst

     # We also open port 8459 for HTTP, to allow Phabricator in.
 Have everyone use 8449 instead.
     JENKINS_ARGS="--webroot=/var/cache/$NAME/war --httpsPort=$HTTP_PORT --httpPort=8459 --httpsKeyStore=/etc/apache2/ssl/mousepawmedia.net/keys.jks --httpsKeyStorePassword=a674dRnZ15A6a4ByQ"

-..
-NOTE:: The password specified on the last line, by the
+..  note:: The password specified on the last line, by the
     ``--httpsKeyStorePassword=``, must MATCH the password supplied when we set up the ``renewcert_post`` script under the Let's Encrypt section.